Installing Microsoft SSRS

-A skilled IT systems administrator will be needed to setup and manage SSRS.
-Similarly, a skilled report creator will be needed to create the reports.
+A skilled IT systems administrator is needed to setup and manage SSRS.
+Similarly, a skilled report creator is needed to create the reports.
 The FileHold professional services team is available to provide these services as needed.
 FileCare does not include support for working with SSRS.
 FileHold does not publish complete documentation with details of the database structure, but sample reports and knowledge base articles do provide typically needed information.
 This document provides a basic example of how to configure SSRS.
 It is provided for informational purposes only.
 You will need to be familiar with SQL Server, SSRS, IIS, and the principles of Windows Authentication to setup reporting.
 The implementation method described is only one of many ways to work with SSRS.

 Installing the Reporting Services